While the warship will remain in the Middle East, most of the crew are being brought home for Christmas

 The crew's hard work was rewarded back in 2023 with the chance to snorkel with a turtle off Daymaniyat Islands in Oman (Picture: MOD)

-Thanks to crew – and their families
+Thanks to the crew – and their families

 VAdm Moorhouse added: " I wish to pay particular tribute to the ship's company for their professionalism, and their families and loved ones for that unwavering support as we prepare the ship for disposal and look to return as many personnel as possible to the UK for Christmas.